google-research-datasets/cats4ml-dataset/README.md

 The paper accompaning this dataset reports on the results of the entire set of 14000 submissions to the challenge.

-* blog post:<a href="https://ai.googleblog.com/2021/02/uncovering-unknown-unknowns-in-machine.html">Uncovering Unknown Unknowns in Machine Learning (2021).
-Lora Aroyo and Praveen Paritosh, Research Scientists, Google Research</a>
+* blog post:<a href="https://ai.googleblog.com/2021/02/uncovering-unknown-unknowns-in-machine.html">Uncovering Unknown Unknowns in Machine Learning (2021).</a> Lora Aroyo and Praveen Paritosh, Research Scientists, Google Research
-* paper: <a href="https://arxiv.org/abs/2306.15777">"Is a picture of a bird a bird": Policy recommendations for dealing with ambiguity in machine vision models (2023).
-Alicia Parrish, Sarah Laszlo, Lora Aroyo, Google Research </a>
+* paper: <a href="https://arxiv.org/abs/2306.15777">"Is a picture of a bird a bird": Policy recommendations for dealing with ambiguity in machine vision models (2023).</a>  Alicia Parrish, Sarah Laszlo, Lora Aroyo, Google Research
 * challenge website: <a href="https://cats4ml.humancomputation.com/">https://cats4ml.humancomputation.com/</a>